RisenCrypto/RisenCrypto.github.io/about.md

 On some topics, I am unable to find a single text or source which  explains the topic in enough detail for me to understand & I have to go looking through a lot of sources, ask questions on forums etc to understand the topic.
 I mostly blog here to collate all the information on such topics at one place.
 My posts are usually about the nuts & bolts of the algorithms rather than the theory.

 - I couldn't have learnt Mathematical Cryptography without [Cryptohack](https://cryptohack.org/).
-Cryptohack CTF's were extremely helpful in learning the math.
+Cryptohack CTFs were extremely helpful in learning the math.
 And the Cryptohack community is the best!

 - This blog is built on [Github Pages](https://pages.github.com/) and [Jekyll](https://jekyllrb.com/).